 Creating Health with our Hands and Voices

-The artists will introduce us to visual art activities and lead hand-drumming circles.
-This program is designed for Adult Literacy and Academic Upgrading Learners, of all levels, to practice health and wellness through creative expression.
+The artists facilitated visual art activities and hand-drumming and song circles.
+Adult literacy learners, of all levels, joined the weekly program and practiced health and wellness through creative expression.
+CHHV ran from January-to-April 2021.

 “This project closely aligns with my goals as an artist and a community builder.
 To be a part of this project that aims to bring healing and community connection to residents in Parkdale is a wonderful opportunity that helps me build my artist practice as a skilled community-engaged artist facilitator.